AlHusseinA/chameleon-backend-django/README.md

 To run this you will need:
 1) Your own local.py and test.py files which contain your DJANGO_SECRET_KEY.
-2) plucky.json with your authentication codes
+2) plucky.json with your Google Cloud authentication codes